exonum/exonum-doc/src/get-started/java-binding.md

 blockchain state hash, which is included in each committed block.
-When using `AbstractService`, the root hash list must be defined in the schema class that implements `com.exonum.binding.service.Schema` interface; when implementing `Service` directly - in the service itself.
+When using `AbstractService`, the root hash list must be defined in the schema class that implements `com.exonum.binding.service.Schema` interface; when implementing `Service` directly – in the service itself.

-### Service Transactions Description
+### Transactions Description

 Exonum transactions allow you to perform modifying atomic operations with the storage.
 Transactions are executed sequentially, in the order determined by the consensus of the nodes in the network.

-For more details about transactions in Exonum - their properties and processing rules - see the corresponding section of our [documentation][transactions].
+For more details about transactions in Exonum – their properties and processing rules – see the corresponding section of our [documentation][transactions].

 #### Messages